 But if you are looking for more options, check out this blog post from Miss #GSD for an in-depth comparison between the different softwares: The Ultimate Guide to Scheduling and Booking Clients Online.

 The second option is to create an incentive for random (or “cold”) people to sign up for a session with you.
 This tends to work especially well for the coaching industry, but can also work for a variety of different niches.
-The key is to come up with some type of bonus that they get for hopping on a call with you.
+The key is to come up with some type of bonus they’ll get for having a call with you.

 For example, I recently hopped on one of these calls with a lady named Star Miller.
 She advertised in a Facebook group that she was looking to talk to people who are in the process of creating an ebook (one of my plans for 2017!), as part of her market research.